Wehrmachtserdbeere/Natsuki-Bot/Readme.md

 ## Edit the Bot

-You **must** edit the bot, otherwise, several commands will be bugged and non-functional.
+You **must** edit the bot, otherwise, several commands will be bugged and non-functional, especially in non-Windows (<=v2.5.6) or Linux (>=v2.5.7) environments.
 To find what you need to edit:

 1. Use the search function inside `bot.py` for the word `EDIT`.
 2. Follow the steps provided in the comments.

-Alternatively, you can comment out or remove commands you don't need.
+These sections refer to direct paths to folders that, very likely, do not exist on your machine.
+You will have to edit them, or completely remove them via editing.
+This will have to be done every time you update the bot.

 For documentation on DiscordPy, refer to the [Official Discord.py Documentation](https://discordpy.readthedocs.io/en/stable/api.html).

 ## Reporting Bugs